-Meghan Markle’s Baby Shower Criticized By Queen Elizabeth’s Former Spokesman Reports ‘Us Weekly’
+Meghan Markle’s Baby Shower Criticized By Queen Elizabeth’s Former Spokesman, Reports ‘Us Weekly’

 “As an American, she was very excited to have a baby shower thrown for her.
 I think she’d have felt she was missing out if she didn’t have one,” reported Vanity Fair.
 “It’s been such a fun time for her; she is with her oldest friends in the city she loves and really enjoying herself.”

-Glamour reported that Markle’s shower allowed guests the chance to enjoy food from chef Jean Georges Vongerichten and the group also took a flower arranging class.
+Glamour reported that Markle’s shower allowed guests the chance to enjoy food from chef Jean-Georges Vongerichten, and the group also took a flower arranging class.

 View this post on Instagram